-Zoe is registered with the British Psychological Society (BPS) and is currently in the process to becoming a chartered Sport and Exercise Psychologist, under the supervision of Dr Stewart Cotterill (a registered HCPC Psychologist and Head of Department at AECC).
+Zoe is registered with the British Psychological Society (BPS) and eligible for HCPC registration.
 Zoe set up, and now manages, the BPS Southern Hub for Sport Psychologists.

 Zoe’s passion for sport was first realised through her love for horse riding; having ridden since the age of four, Zoe continues to ride and compete regularly.
 Eventing is her main sporting passion, having competed up to Intermediate and FEI CIC***.
 She also likes the occasional challenge in the form of a half marathon or triathlon.